-1 The Jammer for the up- coming Jam is 2 If no one satisfies 1, the Jammer is the Skater who visibly controls the Star who has lined up in the Jammer Starting Position.
-3 If no one satisfies 2, the Jammer is the Skater who visibly controls the Star but who has lined up out of position.
-4 If no one satisfies 3, there is no Jammer for that team in this Jam, and the Jam should not start.
+The Jammer for the upcoming Jam is the Jammer from the previous Jam who is in the Penalty Box.
+If no one satisfies 1, the 2 Jammer is the Skater who visibly controls the Star who has lined up in the Jammer Starting Position.
+If no one satisfies 2, the 3 Jammer is the Skater who visibly controls the Star but who has lined up out of position.
+If no one satisfies 3, there is no Jammer for that team in this Jam, and the Jam should not start.